connorabbas/basic-framework/README.md

 ## Controllers
 Controllers are where you should store your routes logic for handling the incoming HTTP request.
 There is an example controller class provided.

-Note: In the current state, controller methods should NOT accept any parameters, the included dependency injection container will only resolve classes established in the class constructor.
+Note: In the current state, controller methods should NOT accept any parameters, the included dependency injection container will only resolve classes established in the constructor.

 Creating a controller is easy with the built in cli tools included with the framework.
 Just open a command line interface at the root directory of your project and enter the command:
 ``` bash command-line